elastic/examples/Graph/movie_recommendations/README.md

 * X-Pack no longer needs to be installed
      > In versions 6.3 and later, X-Pack is included with the default distributions of Elastic Stack, with all free features enabled by default. (https://www.elastic.co/downloads/x-pack)

+* The license needs to be upgraded to use Graph.

 * Run Elasticsearch & Kibana - standalone

   ```shell